jurem/git-hell/README.md

      ssh git@hostname.org help

-First time: enable account, add public key and change password (as an example git-hell user "jure" is used)
+Enable account and change password

     ssh git@hostname.org enable
+    ssh git@hostname.org passwd

+Generate private/public key (do this only if you do not already have done it before)

+    ssh-keygen

+Install public key to git-hell

+    cat .ssh/id_rsa.pub
+    # copy printed key (including ssh-rsa and user@hostname)
     ssh git@hostname.org addkey
-    ssh git@hostname.org passwd
+    # paste key when asked

 Create and clone repository